belouve/resume/README.md

 *	For good Operational Security, I am not publicly disclosing current employer.
 *	Responsible for performing all aspects of penetration testing and technical security assessments on company web and internal applications.
 *	Executed network and application vulnerability assessments using scanners.
 Analyzed results to eliminate false positives.
-Leveraged prior and continuing experience using Burp Suite Pro, Faraday, and Tenable Nessus / Security Center
+Leveraged prior and continuing experience using Burp Suite Pro, Acunetix, QualysWAS, Rapid7 InsightIDR and Tenable Nessus
-*	Described as someone who "you can tell he lives and breathes security"
 *	Responsible for conducting vulnerability scans and for preparing reports to stakeholders throughout company.

 ## Senior Analyst, Information Security | Brunswick Corporation | Remote | 08/2017 – 12/2017